Lewis & Clark College of Arts & Sciences

 Campus Housing Requirement

-Because of the residential nature of Lewis & Clark, all new students are required to live on campus their first two years (four semesters).
-Students are exempt from this policy if they are living with their parent(s) in the Portland area, are married, have a dependent, or are 21 years of age or older.
-Entering transfer students with at least 28 semester credits of transferable college work are also exempt from the campus housing requirement.
+Because of the residential nature of Lewis & Clark, all new students are required to live on campus for four semesters, usually in the first two years.
+Students may petition to be exempt from this policy if they are living with their parent(s) or legal guardian(s) in the Portland area, are married, have a dependent, are 21 years of age or older before the first semester of enrollment, or are an entering transfer student with at least 61 semester credits of transferable college work upon enrollment.